 - Medical waste incinerators in Kampala Uganda

-- Riello Burner G20 Photocell
+- Riello Burner RL34 Difuser

-- Temperature Controller for incinerator
+- Temperature Thermometer for Incinerator Chamber

 - Baltur BTL20 Burner WINDOW.
 FLAME(Spare Parts for Burner)